surfacesyntacticud/guidelines/content/docs/general_guideline/Syntactic_relations/subj.md

 #### `subj@pass`

-The relation `subj@pass` is used to indicate a passive construction.
+The relation `subj@pass` is used to indicate a subject in a passive construction.
 This can be used for both standard passive constructions, and for mediopassive constructions (see [`@pass`](../Deep/pass.md)).

 > __English__